ukwa/monitrix/monitrix-loader/README.md

 # Monitrix Loader

-A backend-loader for Cassandra, to be used by with the Monitrix Webapp, based on Apache commons-io and the LMAX RingBuffer/Disruptor pattern.
+A backend-loader for Cassandra, to be used with the Monitrix Webapp, based on Apache commons-io and the LMAX RingBuffer/Disruptor pattern.

 # Installation and Configuration